-Coffee plants produce not only, for most of us, the all important coffee bean, but make terrific houseplants too.
-In their native tropical habitat, coffee plants grow up to 15 feet or more, so pruning a coffee plant is integral when growing them indoors.
+Coffee plants produce not only the all-important coffee bean, but they make terrific houseplants too.
+In their native tropical habitat, coffee plants grow up to 15 feet (4.5 m.) or more, so pruning a coffee plant is integral when growing them indoors.

 Information on Coffee Plants

 Coffee plants can be obtained through most online nurseries.
-Purchase the cultivar Coffea arabica ‘Nana’ if you desire a plant with more compact growth, thus reducing the necessity and frequency of cutting back coffee plant.
+Purchase the cultivar Coffea arabica ‘Nana’ if you desire a plant with more compact growth, thus reducing the necessity and frequency of cutting back on coffee plants.

 How to Prune a Coffee Plant

-Due to their ability to attain a height of between 10 and 15 feet, not manageable in most homes, pruning of coffee houseplants is a necessity not an option.
-Never fear, pruning coffee plants indoors is a simple process.
-When cutting back coffee plant, remember this plant is very forgiving and pruning back harshly won’t harm the plant at all.
+Due to their ability to attain a height of between 10 and 15 feet (3-4.5 m.), not manageable in most homes, pruning of coffee houseplants is a necessity, not an option.
+Never fear; pruning coffee plants indoors is a simple process.
+When cutting back the coffee plant, remember this plant is very forgiving, and pruning back harshly won’t harm the plant at all.

-When pruning a coffee plant on a commercial plantation, trees are kept down to an easy-to-harvest 6 feet.
+When pruning a coffee plant on a commercial plantation, trees are kept down to an easy-to-harvest 6 feet (1.8 m.).
 This may be too large for your home and may necessitate more severe pruning of coffee plants indoors.

-Coffee plant should be pruned back during the spring months to maintain a fuller, bushy appearance and generally shape the plant.
-Using clean, sharp pruning shears, cut the stem at a 45-degree angle, ¼-inch above where the leaf attaches to the stem (axil), paying attention to top growth to retard size.
+The coffee plant should be pruned back during the spring months to maintain a fuller, bushy appearance and generally shape the plant.
+Using clean, sharp pruning shears, cut the stem at a 45-degree angle, ¼-inch (6.4 mm) above where the leaf attaches to the stem (axil), paying attention to top growth to retard size.
 Remove any suckers at this time as well as any dead or dying limbs while leaving the largest branches.

 Cuttings taken from the plant during pruning are difficult to propagate; however, if you want to make the attempt, use the young stems prior to hardening.

-Coffee plants make an easy to care for, attractive and long living plant that with a minimum of care you will be enjoying for many years.
+Coffee plants make an easy, attractive plant that with a minimum of care you will be enjoying for many years.